Should you get the Flu Vaccine – Important Questions Answered

-Thousands of your neighbors and friends are asking themselves if the Flu Vaccine is right for them.
 Flu season is just a few sneezes and coughs away.
-There are hundreds of ads from local pharmacies to hospitals to your own physician telling you to get one.
+There are hundreds of ads from local pharmacies, hospitals, pharmaceutical companies, and even your own physician telling you to get one.

 But some vaccine companies are hoping that you wait and there are plenty of groups telling anyone who will listen, to avoid them completely.